I may receive commission if you purchase through links in this post.

 This recipe was inspired by my obsession with the incredible flavor combination of browned butter and pecans.
 The browned butter accentuates the yummy toasty nuttiness of the pecans and brings out their subtle sweetness in a remarkable way.

-Crispy Nuts are a special way of preparing raw nuts to make them easier to digest and more nutrient rich.
+Crispy nuts are a special way of preparing raw nuts to make them easier to digest and richer in nutrients.
 This is a traditional technique brought back to our modern kitchens by Sally Fallon Morell, the president of the Weston A. Price Foundation and author of the Nourishing Traditions books.
 She has given us the knowledge and power to treat our food more thoughtfully.
 Thanks, Sally!

 Well yes, in fact I did!
 Pair these buttery, nutty cookies with my Raw Vanilla Bean Ice Cream for an out-of-this-world pecan pie à la mode flavor combination.

 This recipe requires a few additional days of preparation time due to the soaking and drying time of the nuts.
 My pro tip is to soak a few pounds of nuts at a time so you have them on hand for future recipes.
 Use 1 tablespoon of salt per pound of nuts.